 “The ring was still set to pick up any radio signal, but it registered a police alert instead!” he said.
 “I suppose the Ranger or the Tasmanian Devil can’t be everywhere at once in the Land Down Under.
 I’ll lend them a hand, or a ring as it were.”

 Reaching an isolated mining community in the north, he saw a costumed woman lifting a Jeep over her head with one hand.
 She laughed and tossed it through the air as Green Lantern raced to catch it in a heavily fibered energy net.
 He placed it on the ground and faced the woman.

 She had long black hair and a small, delicate-featured face.
 She wore no mask or cape, but her red and white one-piece bodysuit was clearly a costume.
 Her legs were bare, and her red slippers stopped below her ankles.
 “Green Lantern?!
 I little expected to see you here!” she said.
 “This may be a bit of fun!”

 The hero shook his head.
 “No obvious robbery.
 Just malicious damage!
 Is that your idea of fun?”

 She laughed again, obviously amused by his indignation.
 “A girl has to make her own fun in these parts!” she said.
 “Everyone knows to keep out of the way when Aurora’s playing!”

 “That’s your perspective,” she said.
-“Aurora is my name, but it is also the name for the southern lights, as you’d call them.
-Either way, I’m Aurora, and you are ready for a fight, I hope!”
+“Aurora is my name, but it is also the name for the Southern Lights, as you’d call them.
+Either way, I’m Aurora, and you’re ready for a fight — I hope!”